 Unlawful termination in Louisiana occurs when an employer fires an employee for an illegal reason.
 Being wrongfully terminated means an employee was let go unlawfully and the action is punishable by federal or state law.

-Wrongful Termination in Louisiana
+- Types of Illegal Termination in Louisiana

 Employees should know what is wrongful termination in Louisiana, so they are aware of their rights and can properly file a legal case against their former employer.
 Workers wrongfully fired from jobs can seek justice for damages caused by a wrongful dismissal.

 Being wrongfully fired can bring an employee emotional and financial distress.
 Employees wrongfully terminated from jobs can file a legal case against their former employer and possibly pursue a lawsuit for compensation.

 Louisiana Unemployment Resources